trivago/Heimdallr.swift/README.md

 ### HeimdallResourceRequestAuthenticator

 By default, Heimdall authenticates a request by setting the HTTP header field `Authorization`.
-This behavior can be changed by setting `heimdall.requestAuthenticator` to another request authenticator implementing `HeimdallResourceRequestAuthenticator`.
+This behavior can be changed by passing another resource request authenticator implementing `HeimdallResourceRequestAuthenticator` to the initializer.

 ## About